Priscila-Portela/telegram-rossmann/README.md

 ![rossmann](img/app_bot.jpg)

 ### Note:
-* After several hours of inactivity, the bot may enter a rest mode.
+* After several hours of inactivity, the bot may enter into sleep mode.
 In this case, the response to the first message upon reactivation might take up to 2 minutes.
 When active, the bot returns sales forecasts immediately.

 # 8. Additional Information